Wildlife of Iran: Flora

 More than one-tenth of the country is forested.
-The most extensive growths are found on the mountain slopes rising from the Caspian Sea, with stands of oak, ash, elm, cypress, and other valuable trees.
+The most extensive forest is found on the mountain slopes rising from the Caspian Sea, with stands of oak, ash, elm, cypress, and other valuable trees.
 On the plateau proper, areas of scrub oak appear on the best-watered mountain slopes, and villagers cultivate orchards and grow the plane tree, poplar, willow, walnut, beech, maple, and mulberry.
 Wild plants and shrubs spring from the barren land in the spring and afford pasturage, but the summer sun burns them away.
 According to FAO reports, the major types of forests that exist in Iran and their respective areas are: